aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 state and transformed during the execution of the workflow.
 For more information, see the States Language spec.

+You can add custom state names to all states and if not it defaults to construct id.

 ### Task

 A `Task` represents some work that needs to be done.
 Do not use the `Task` class directly.